|Featured Credit Card Processors (*no cancellation fee)|

-Since the last time we updated this, Total Merchant Services (TMS) has made an honest effort to improve their business, and it shows.
+In the last year or two, Total Merchant Services (TMS) has made an honest effort to improve their business, and it shows.
 They’ve ditched their early termination fee, moved headfirst into the tech-savvy small business market, and generally improved their independent sales force.
 I still see a number of ways TMS could improve, but I’m glad to report they seem to be moving in the right direction.

 Based out of Basalt, Colorado, TMS serves about 100,000 merchants, making them a medium-large provider.
-While there are certainly many larger (Elavon serves 1.2 million merchants, to give you an idea of the upper end large providers), 100,000 accounts is enough to demonstrate their use of independent agents.
+While there are certainly many larger (Elavon serves 1.2 million merchants, to give you an idea of the volume large providers deal with), 100,000 accounts is enough to demonstrate their use of independent agents.
 In fact, they have a pretty convincing website to recruit independent sales agents (ISAs), maybe even better than their main site.
-Watch out – you might want to change careers after reading their offerings!

 Usually I scoff at these recruitment gigs, but TMS has some clout in the industry to back it up.
 In fact, they won the Electronic Transactions Association ISO of the Year award in 2012 for their excellent sales programs.
 That’s a pretty good recommendation in my book - for sales agents at least, and hopefully for merchants by proxy.

-Last time we reviewed TMS, we recommended more educational content through a corporate blog and a better social media presence.
+When we reviewed TMS a year or so ago, we recommended more educational content through a corporate blog and a better social media presence.
 Well, they delivered with an active corporate blog as well as a VERY active facebook page and Twitter.
 They also bought out “Fanminder” in 2012, a social media marketing platform.
 TMS now offers access to this service to its customers at no extra charge.

 I’m not convinced that TMS is providing excellent customer service or great rates, and I wish they’d offer some info about an interchange-plus pricing platform on their site (you can get it through them, however).
 While I think their independent salesforce is improving, we’ll have to wait a little longer to see if they can maintain it.
-Overall, I’m comfortable bumping them up a half star to 3.5 stars at the moment.
-They’re almost a four-star processor in my mind, I just need to see where they are in another six months or so.
+Overall, I’m comfortable leaving TMS at 3.5 stars for the moment.
+They have to make a bit more progress to reach the four stars in my mind.

 Read the full review below for more details, or take a look at our comparison chart to see the best of the best in the industry.

-If you do a Google search for Total Merchant Services, you'll notice a large number of other sites that look like they're owned by TMS just because they're heavily branded with the TMS logo, but most of those sites are actually setup by individual sales agents of TMS.
+If you do a Google search for Total Merchant Services, you'll notice a large number of other sites heavily branded with the TMS logo that appear to be official, but most of those sites are actually set up by individual sales agents of TMS.
+Don't be fooled.

 Products and Services: